 All counties are required to pass ordinance regulation for Subsurface Sewage Treatment Systems (SSTS) countywide.

 This grant is used to help fund the day to day operations of the District.
-In FY2016 the Grant SWCD received $19,026.00.
+In FY 2019, the Grant SWCD received $19,026.00.

-This grant is provided to monitor easements and conduct spot-checks.
-In FY2016 the Grant SWCD received $1,899.00.
+This grant is provided to monitor easements and conduct spot-checks on conservation practices.
+In FY 2017, the Grant SWCD received $1,882.00.

 The Buffer Law that was signed into law by Governor Dayton in June 2015 was amended by the Legislature and signed into law by Governor Dayton on April 25, 2016.
-These amendments provide clarifications to several provisions of the law, including the buffer requirement by ensuring it only applies to public waters and public ditches and compliance and enforcement responsibilities and processes.
-In 2016 the Grant SWCD received a grant for $25,000.00 to allow us to assist landowners with Buffer Law compliance.
+In FY 2019, the Grant SWCD received a grant for $45,000.00 to allow us to assist landowners with Buffer Law compliance.